Snaacky/thewiki/docs/guides/quality.md

 **BDMV** - A simple complete copy of the bluray.
 It's used as a source for making another release or encoding, this is not useful for watching.

-These can be found on U2 (Chinese-Private), Skyeysnow (Chinese-Open) and nyaa (usually without seeds).
+These can be found on U2 (Chinese-Private), Skyeysnow (Chinese-Open) and Nyaa (usually without seeds).
 Release groups don't matter for bdmvs because they're all the same unless the files are corrupted.
 JPBDs often have better quality than USBD because of more bitrate devoted to the video instead of multiple(dub) audio tracks.
 In some cases, blurays from Italy or other countries might have the best quality.

 **BDRemux** - The BDMV is losslessly packaged into mkv files for ease.
 The sizes are huge, just like bdmvs.

 **BDRip** - An encode made directly from the BDMV/BDRemux.
 This is the only kind of encode considered good quality.

-Most can be found on nyaa with some rare stuff on rutracker(Russian).
+Most can be found on Nyaa with some rare stuff on rutracker(Russian).
 The direct encode is usually a raw without subtitles and is used by muxers or fansubbers to make a release.
 The groups can be roughly rated as -

 - Excellent - Beatrice-Raws, Kawaiika-Raws, SCY, Raws-Maji
 - Good - VCB-Studio